hashicorp/terraform-provider-salesforce/README.md

 ## Setup

 The provider interacts with the Salesforce REST API via a "connected app".
-Follow the steps from this [blog post](https://mannharleen.github.io/2020-03-03-salesforce-jwt/) to obtain values for configuring a provider, see the [Provider Configuration Reference](https://registry.terraform.io/providers/hashicorp/salesforce/latest/docs) for full detals.
+Follow the steps described in the [Provider Configuration Reference](https://registry.terraform.io/providers/hashicorp/salesforce/latest/docs) for full details.

 ## Upgrading the provider